-Development of vaccinia virus-vectored, IL-15 adjuvanted, universal influenza vaccines mediating T-cell based broad cross subtype protection;
+Development of universal influenza vaccines mediating T-cell based broad cross subtype protection;

 Development of novel platforms for live-attenuated vaccine development;

-Development of neuraminidase (NA) virus-like particles (VLPs) to complement existing vaccines which largely elicit antibody to the virus haemagglutinin (HA).
+Development of neuraminidase (NA)-based vaccine to complement existing formulations, which largely elicit antibody to the virus haemagglutinin (HA).

-The program will initially develop these four different strategies which have arisen from our previous basic research.
+The program develops these different strategies which have arisen from our previous basic research.
 By year 3, we will make a choice to select the two most promising candidate vaccines to take them through relevant advanced experimental animal models (ferrets) and preclinical studies.
 By year 5, we will have identified one vaccine candidate of choice to be developed for GMP production and human phase 1 clinical trial in the next phase of the program.

 Pre-clinical development of four different vaccine candidates;

 Characterize these candidates using in vitro and in vivo models (e.g. mice and ferrets) and determine the breath and duration of protection elicited by these vaccine candidates;

 Identify one promising vaccine candidate for phase 1 clinical trial studies by end of year 5;

 Creation of technology-based startups for commercialization and translation.